 Figure 10.
-Contributions made to the Stewardship Account between January 1, 2022, and December 31, 2022, according to Service Area and habitat designation.
+Contributions made to the Stewardship Account between January 1, 2023, and December 31, 2023, according to Service Area and habitat designation.

-Stewardship Account Contributions Recieved by Service Area in 2022
+Stewardship Account Contributions Recieved by Service Area in 2023

 Figure 11.
-Contributions made to the Stewardship Account between January 1, 2022, and December 31, 2022, according to Service Area and habitat category.
+Contributions made to the Stewardship Account between January 1, 2023, and December 31, 2023, according to Service Area.

-The amount of any single Stewardship Account contribution in the 2022 reporting period varies widely.
+The amount of any single Stewardship Account contribution in the 2023 reporting period varies widely.
 As with the total debits attributed to major Project Types (Table 1), the contribution amount can vary widely within a Project Type category.
 This can be explained by the same factors influencing the total debits calculated for a development project, including that the number of individual disturbances and types included for each individual project varies (even for the same Project Type), project size, project duration, project location, and the underlying habitat quality.
 For example, the major Project Type "Communications" includes individual disturbances ranging from cell towers to overhead transmission lines, to buried fiber optic lines and new roads.
-Some Communications projects include all four of those Disturbance Types, whereas other Communications projects may only entail buried fiber optic lines.
+Some Communications projects may only entail buried fiber optic lines.
 Thus, the amount of each Stewardship Contribution varies considerably.
 See Table 4.

-Across all Project Type categories and habitat designations, individual contributions for a single project ranged from a minimum of \$17.67 to a maximum of \$115,545.03 (Table 4).
-The average contribution was \$10,687.50.
+Across all Project Type categories and habitat designations, individual contributions for a single project ranged from a minimum of \$33.93 to a maximum of \$54,417.96 (Table 4).
+The average contribution was \$3,795.46.